OpenSourceBrain/WeilerEtAl08-LaminarCortex/README.md

 ![](https://raw.githubusercontent.com/OpenSourceBrain/WeilerEtAl08-LaminarCortex/master/NeuroML2/connectivity.jpg)

-Clicking on individual cells highlights the connectivity of that cell, e.g. for cells in laminar layer 0 (top of column) there are many connections, particularly to layer 3:
+Clicking on individual cells highlights the connectivity of that cell, e.g. for cells in bin 0 (top of column) there are many connections, particularly to cells in bin 3:

 ![](https://raw.githubusercontent.com/OpenSourceBrain/WeilerEtAl08-LaminarCortex/master/NeuroML2/connA.jpg)

-but fewer connections from a cell in lower layers:
+but fewer connections from a cell in lower bins:

 ![](https://raw.githubusercontent.com/OpenSourceBrain/WeilerEtAl08-LaminarCortex/master/NeuroML2/connB.jpg)